zachnodes/CLIMangaReader/README.md

  Project Under Development

- Currently trying to figure out how to open the MAUI view from the console app once user finishes downloading desired chapter
+ Currently trying to figure out how to execute the MAUI interface from the console app once user finishes downloading desired chapter